dalibo/emaj/docs/en/rollbackDetails.rst

 Planning and execution
 ----------------------

 E-Maj rollbacks are complex operations.
-They can be logged or not, concern one or several tables groups, with or without parallelism, and be lounched by a direct SQL function call or by a client.
+They can be logged or not, concern one or several table groups, with or without parallelism, and be lounched by a direct SQL function call or by a client.
 Thus E-Maj rollbacks are splitted into elementary steps.

 An E-Maj rollback is executed in two phases: a planning phase and an execution phase.